makrai/notes/wiegreffe2102-teach-explain.md

-* merit of free-text explanations is their expressivity, which can come at the costs of underspecification and inconsistency due to the difficulty of quality control (stressed by the creators of two popular free-text explanation datasets: E-SNLI and COS-E).
-In this section, we highlight and challenge one prior approach to overcoming these difficulties: discarding template-like free-text explanations.
+* merit of free-text explanations is their expressivity, which can come at the costs of underspecification and inconsistency due to the difficulty of quality control (stressed by the creators of two popular free-text explanation datasets: E-SNLI and COS-E)
+  * In this section, we highlight and challenge one prior approach to overcoming these difficulties: discarding template-like free-text explanats
 * We compare crowdsourcing guidelines for the above-mentioned datasets in
   * two notable similarities between the guidelines for the above-mentioned
     * asked annotators to first highlight input words and then formulate a